 Mobile phone policy

-In the senior school, pupils in Years 7 - 11 are strictly forbidden from using their phones during the school day; devices are confiscated for the remainder of the day if seen.
-Sixth formers are permitted to use their phones in the Sixth Form building only and are encouraged to do so responsibly.
+In the senior school, pupils in years 7 to 11 are phone free, with devices locked in Yondr pouches each morning.
+Sixth formers are permitted to use their phones in the sixth form building only and are encouraged to do so responsibly.
 We also provide comprehensive education on online safety and healthy phone use for all pupils.

 Pupils & parents